junwatu/ai-voice-note/blog/README.md

 ![audio-note-app-screenshot](images/Screenshot%202024-04-12%20at%2010.46.45.png)

-This web application needs a microphone access permission.
+This web application needs microphone access permission.
 To record audio from the default microphone, you should allow it.

 ![mic access permission](images/mic-access.png)

 ## Audio Recording

 The [React Audio Recorder](https://github.com/samhirtarif/react-audio-recorder) is an audio recording helper for React.
-It provides a component and a hook to help with audio recording.
+It offers a component and a hook to aid in audio recording, which can be done on the client side via Web APIs such as [Media Recorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder).

 ```javascript
 import { AudioRecorder, useAudioRecorder } from 'react-audio-voice-recorder';